Last Updated on April 16, 2026 by Kieran Beckles

 Are you ready to ditch kibble in favor of something fresher, but you can’t decide between A Pup Above and The Farmer’s Dog?

-We decided to switch to fresh dog food after Skye started to refuse traditional kibble, leading to a bout of stomach issues and mounting vet bills.
+We decided to switch to fresh dog food after Skye started refusing traditional kibble, which led to a bout of stomach issues and mounting vet bills.

-When we moved back to California from the UK, we had to start afresh to find a fresh dog food company that our fussy Alaskan Klee Kai dog would consistently eat.
+When we moved back to California from the UK, we had to start afresh to find a dog food company whose food our fussy Alaskan Klee Kai would consistently eat.

 During our research, we came across A Pup Above and The Farmer’s Dog.
-In this article, we’re going to share our insights into these two brands and our recommendation.
+In this article, we’re going to share our insights into these two brands and our recommendations.

 A Pup Above Vs The Farmer’s Dog: Who Do We Recommend?